wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/configure-deploy-manage-teams-devices/includes/3-manage-microsoft-teams-room-systems.md

 ## Enabling Voice for Microsoft Teams Room Systems

 As an optional step, after creation of a Microsoft Teams Room device account, complete the voice configuration for the Room account by enabling voice services for the account.
-If you don’t enable voice services, then users will not be able to dial-out from a Microsoft Teams Room.
+If you don’t enable voice services, then users won't be able to dial-out from a Microsoft Teams Room.

 A standard or premium Meeting Room system license includes a Phone System license, however, unless Direct Routing is in use, a Calling Plan license will also need to be applied.